yondonfu/monadic-scalpel/README.md

 Note: If a proxy has a username and password each line of the proxy file should be in the format username:password@proxyip.
 For the user agent file each line should be the user agent string (not enclosed in quotes).

+There are open web proxy lists available online such as [InCloak](https://incloak.com/proxy-list/) or [HMA](https://www.hidemyass.com/proxy).
+These resources can be an initial resource but for more secure and faster proxies you can buy them online from a service.

 You also need to write your own parse function.
 You should write your parse function with the monadic parser functions (`m_find`, `m_find_all`, `m_lst_get` and `m_dict_get`) and PyMonad's monadic operator >> which allows you to create a data pipeline in your parse function.

 ```python